-- Make comprehensive material freely available to all.
-University professors and commercial publishers are experimenting with electronic and on-line text books.
+- Make the material freely available to all.
+University professors and commercial publishers are increasingly using electronic and on-line text books.
 However, those on-line resources are often either limited in scope (such as lecture notes on a particular topic or for a particular course) or have unacceptable license restrictions (such as being able to view a given page only a few times or being able to view the book only on one computer).
 We make our material freely available to everyone under a Creative Commons License.

 - Go beyond static black and white.
-A web book can make extensive use of color ﬁgures, PowerPoint ﬁles, video loops, Java applets, and executable codes that a user can run to illustrate certain concepts or investigate selected problems.
+A web book can make extensive use of color ﬁgures, spreadsheet ﬁles, video loops, Java applets, and executable codes that a user can run to illustrate certain concepts or investigate selected problems.
 The entire web site is searchable using key words so that particular topics can be easily located.
 There are also extensive embedded links to references, many of which can be downloaded from the web book (copyright restrictions permitting).